Superboy

 named "Project-13," Conner is a hybrid clone of Superman and Lex Luthor

 created by Cadmus Laboratories.
-Conner escapes by killing the scientists and
+Conner frees Kyrpto and escapes after killing

 The CW series Superman & Lois premiered on February 23, 2021.
 An